Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Iron deficiency is a side effect that happens because of the changes made during the surgery.
-Most of the iron from foods like meats, legumes, and iron-fortified grains is absorbed in the first part of the small intestine called the duodenum.
-But after a gastric bypass procedure, food bypasses this part of the body before minerals and vitamins can be absorbed.
+Iron deficiency is a side effect that results from the changes made during the surgery.
+Most of the iron from foods, like meats, legumes, and iron-fortified grains, is absorbed in the first part of your small intestine.
+This is your duodenum.
+But after a gastric bypass procedure, food bypasses this part of your body before minerals and vitamins can be absorbed.
 This can lead to iron deficiency and other nutrition problems.

-Iron has many important roles in the body.
+Iron has many important roles in your body.
 It’s important for the health of your hair, skin, and nails.
-It also helps create hemoglobin, the substance inside red blood cells that carries oxygen throughout the body.
+It also helps create hemoglobin.
+This is the substance inside red blood cells that carries oxygen throughout your body.
 When you are anemic because of iron deficiency, you may notice:

-Your doctor will take note of any of the above symptoms.
+Your health care provider will note any of the above symptoms.
 He or she will also order blood tests to find out if you have iron deficiency or anemia.
 In its early stages, iron deficiency begins to use up the stores of iron in your body.
-This can be seen by testing your levels of ferritin, a protein that stores iron in the body.
+This can be seen by testing your levels of ferritin, a protein that stores iron in your body.
 If your ferritin levels are low, iron is likely low.

 For men or postmenopausal women, iron deficiency anemia is usually not related to the gastric bypass surgery.
-Your doctor will need to be certain that you are not anemic from blood loss elsewhere, such as from the intestine.
-He or she may suggest a colonoscopy to look for a source of blood loss from the large intestine.
+Your health care provider will need to be certain that you are not anemic from blood loss elsewhere, such as from your intestine.
+He or she may suggest a colonoscopy to look for a source of blood loss from your large intestine.

 Many people can raise their iron levels by making some changes to their diet.
-If your iron deficiency is related to a gastric bypass procedure, your doctor probably will prescribe iron supplements.
-This extra iron should come from a prescription from your doctor, not from an over-the-counter (OTC) supplement you pick yourself.
-The exception to this is if your doctor recommends a specific OTC iron product for you.
+If your iron deficiency is related to a gastric bypass procedure, your health care probably will prescribe iron supplements.
+This extra iron should come from a prescription from your provider, not from an over-the-counter (OTC) supplement you pick yourself.
+The exception to this is if your health care provider recommends a specific OTC iron product for you.

-If you are a teen boy or girl or a woman of childbearing age, you may need two multivitamins plus 50 to 100 mg of elemental iron each day, according to recent guidelines from the American Society for Metabolic and Bariatric Surgery.
-The organization also recommends vitamin C supplements, among others, to increase the amount of iron your body is able to absorb.
-Your doctor will determine the right amount of iron for you.
+If you are a teen boy or girl, or a woman of childbearing age, you may need 2 multivitamins plus 50 to 100 mg of elemental iron each day.
+Vitamin C supplements, among others, is also recommended to increase the amount of iron your body is able to absorb.
+Your health care provider will determine the right amount of iron for you.

 Iron supplement can cause side effects.
 Many people have constipation and nausea, among other problems.

 For some people, usually women with heavy menstrual periods, supplements aren’t enough.
-They may need iron through an IV, blood transfusions, or even surgical revision of the bypass to raise the amount of iron absorbed.
+You may need iron through an intravenous( IV) line, blood transfusions, or even surgical revision of your bypass to increase the amount of iron absorbed.

-After gastric bypass surgery, you will need to monitor the level of iron and other nutrients for the rest of your life.
-You can develop iron deficiency and anemia years and even decades after your gastric bypass surgery.
-According to guidelines from the ASMBS, your doctor should measure your serum iron six months after weight-loss surgery and at least once a year after that, along with a complete blood count.
+After gastric bypass surgery, you will need to monitor your level of iron and other nutrients for the rest of your life.
+You can develop iron deficiency and anemia years, and even decades, after your gastric bypass surgery.
+Your health care provider should measure your serum iron 6 months after weight-loss surgery and at least once a year after that, along with doing a complete blood count.